Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Pather Panchali / Charulata

-24 July was the death anniversary of Uttam Kumar who was the most favourite and popular Bengali Movie actor in Kolkata film industry.
+24 July was the death anniversary of Uttam Kumar who was the most favourite and popular Bengali Movie actor in the Kolkata film industry.
 Even today, after many years of his death, his popularity is still going high.
-But Satyajit Ray and Uttam Kumar worked together in 2 films which are “Chiriyakhana” (The Zoo) and “Nayak” (The Hero).
+But Satyajit Ray and Uttam Kumar worked together on 2 films which are “Chiriyakhana” (The Zoo) and “Nayak” (The Hero).
 I didn’t watch “Chiriyakhana” but enjoyed a lot watching “Nayak”.
 It seems like Uttam Kumar’s own life story.
-Soumitra Chatterjee, another popular and lead actor in Kolkata film industry worked in most of the films directed by Satyajit Ray.
-His son Sandip Ray is now walking on his father's footsteps.
-He is not that experimental like his father but he has also directed some good movies based on his father’s novels specially Feluda series and probably is now working on to start a new project based on Professor Shonku series.
+Soumitra Chatterjee, another popular lead actor in the Kolkata film industry worked in most of the films directed by Satyajit Ray.
+His son Sandip Ray is now walking in his father's footsteps.
+He is not that experimental like his father but he has also directed some good movies based on his father’s novels especially the Feluda series and probably is now working on starting a new project based on the Professor Shonku series.

 My video ad for RightShopping.in